Pin Classes I: Growth Rates: Centred Permutation Classes

-where each $\sigma_{i}^{\circ}$ is a $\boxplus$-indecomposable in $\mathcal{C}^{\circ}$.
-Suppose we have the generating function $g(z)$ of the (non-empty) $\boxplus$-indecomposables in $\mathcal{C}^{\circ}$ (crucially, for the class of permutation classes that will be the main focus of this paper, this generating function will be relatively easy to find). \emph{If this decomposition were unique} we could then immediately obtain the generating function of the entire class by applying the \textbf{sequent operator}:
+Crucially, for the family of permutation classes that will be the main focus of this paper, this generating function will be relatively easy to find.
+We note, simply by multiplying out, that $g(z)^2$ is the generating function of ordered pairs of $\boxplus$-indecomposables from $\mathcal{C}^{\circ}$ (where the length of an ordered pair of $\boxplus$-indecomposables is defined to be the sum of the lengths of its two elements), $g(z)^3$ is the generating function of ordered triples of $\boxplus$-indecomposables, and, more generally, $g(z)^n$ is the generating function of ordered $n$-tuples of $\boxplus$-indecomposables from $\mathcal{C}^{\circ}$.

+Hence, \emph{if the decomposition given in (\ref{sdfjl789nnn}) were unique} we could, by identifying elements of $\mathcal{C}^{\circ}$ with tuples of $\boxplus$-indecomposables, immediately obtain the generating function of the entire class by applying the \emph{sequent operator}\footnote{Explicitly, the sequent operator $Seq$ is the operator that sends a non-empty generating function $g(z)$ to $Seq(g(z)) = (1-g(z))^{-1}$.}:

-Of course, as was demonstrated in the previous section, this decomposition is \emph{not} in general unique: the issue is that pairs of $\boxplus$-indecomposables from opposite quadrants commute, and so elements of $\mathcal{C}^{\circ}$ cannot be uniquely identified with $n$-tuples of $\boxplus$-indecomposables from the class.
-As it happens, however, we can easily amend the sequent operator to provide a specification of the generating function of $\mathcal{C}^{\circ}$ in terms of $g(z)$, though, unsurprisingly, we shall also have to use the generating functions $g_{i}(z)$ of the $\boxplus$-indecomposables of $\mathcal{C}^{\circ}$ contained entirely in the $i$th quadrant, for each $i \in \{1,2,3,4\}$, as these are the elements that introduce commutativity into the $\boxplus$-decomposition:
+Of course, as was demonstrated in the previous section, the decomposition (\ref{sdfjl789nnn}) is \emph{not} in general unique: the issue is that pairs of one-quadrant $\boxplus$-indecomposables from opposite quadrants commute, and so elements of $\mathcal{C}^{\circ}$ cannot be uniquely identified with $n$-tuples of $\boxplus$-indecomposables from the class.
+As it happens, however, we can amend the sequent operator to provide a specification of the generating function of $\mathcal{C}^{\circ}$ in terms of $g(z)$, though, unsurprisingly, we shall also have to include the generating functions $g_{i}(z)$ of the one-quadrant $\boxplus$-indecomposables of $\mathcal{C}^{\circ}$ contained entirely in the $i$th quadrant, for each $i \in \{1,2,3,4\}$, as these are the elements that introduce commutativity into the $\boxplus$-decomposition:

-\begin{thm}[Generating Function Specification for a $\boxplus$-closed Class] Let $\mathcal{C}^{\circ}$ be a centred permutation class, with $\boxplus$-closure $\boxplus\mathcal{C}^{\circ}$.
+\begin{thm}[Generating Function Specification for a $\boxplus$-closed Class] Let $\mathcal{C}^{\circ}$ be a centred permutation class, with $\boxplus$-closure $\boxplus\left(\mathcal{C}^{\circ}\right)$.
 Let

-where $g(z)$ is the generating function of the (non-empty) $\boxplus$-indecomposables of $\mathcal{C}^{\circ}$; and $g_{i}(z)$ is the generating function of the (non-empty) one-quadrant $\boxplus$-indecomposables of $\mathcal{C}^{\circ}$ contained entirely in the $i$th quadrant.
+where $g(z)$ is the generating function of the (non-empty) $\boxplus$-indecomposables of $\mathcal{C}^{\circ}$, and $g_{i}(z)$ is the generating function of the (non-empty) one-quadrant $\boxplus$-indecomposables of $\mathcal{C}^{\circ}$ contained entirely in the $i$th quadrant.
 Then

-is the generating function of $\boxplus\mathcal{C}^{\circ}$.
+is the generating function of $\boxplus\left(\mathcal{C}^{\circ}\right)$.